cherab/core/docs/source/installation_and_structure.rst

 CHERAB is a large code framework consisting of a main core package and many smaller feature packages.
 The overall structure of the framework is best visualised as onion shells.
 The full project structure is most relevant for researchers in fusion plasma physics.
-Researchers in other areas such as industrial plasmas and astrophysics will only require layers 1, 2 and 3a for their applications.
+Researchers in other areas such as industrial plasmas and astrophysics will only require layers 1, 2 for their applications.

 .. figure:: figures/CHERAB_structure.png